cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/framework-exten/log/slog.md

 ## NewLogger

 Create and initialize a Logger through `defaultConfig()`.
 The required configuration can be passed into the function as a parameter.
 If no parameters are passed in, the initial configuration will be installed to create the Logger.
-For related configuration, please refer to [option configuration](#option-configuration) below.
+For related configuration, please refer to [option configuration](#option-configuration) below

 Currently only `slog.NewJSONHandler()` in the slog library is supported, `slog.NewTextHandler()` is not supported